rydmike/flex_color_scheme/README.md

     the default background and surface colors.

-  * The `indicatorColor` is same as effectiveTabColor which uses a function with logic to determine its color bases on if a TabBarTheme was selected that should work on current app bar background color, or on surface/background colors.
+  * The `indicatorColor` is same as effectiveTabColor.
+It uses a function with logic to determine its color bases on if a TabBarTheme was selected that should work on current app bar background color, or on surface/background colors.